Jones3D-The-Infernal-Engine/Documentation/ndy.md

 ```

 ## Section AnimClass
-This section defines the list of all puppet file names (.pup) which are used in the level.
-They are used directly or indirectly by other level sections or game resources. i.e.: puppets referenced in templates, COGs and COG scripts.
+This section defines the list of all [puppet files (.pup)](pup.md) which are used in the level.
+They are used directly or indirectly by other level sections or game resources. i.e.: puppets referenced in templates, [COGs](#section-cogs) and [COG scripts](cog.md).

 ### Structure
 ```